Machine Learning & Signals Learning

 -

-• If either derivative is not available as a closed-form expression, it is evaluated numerically.
+• If a derivative is not available in closed form, it is evaluated numerically.

-Global optimizers The goal of global optimizers is to find a global minimum of non-convex function.
-These algorithms may be gradient-free, first-derivative or second-derivative.
-The complexity of these algorithms is significantly higher than the local optimizer and can be prohibitive for more than a few hundred variables in \(\bX \).
+Global optimizers Global optimizers aim to find a global minimum of a non-convex function.
+They may be gradient-free, first-derivative, or second-derivative based.
+Their complexity is significantly higher than that of local optimizers and can be prohibitive for more than a few hundred variables in \(\bX \).

 -

-1. Business understanding – define the problem, success criteria, and project plan.
+1. Business understanding: define the problem, success criteria, and project plan.
+Domain knowledge matters most in this phase.

 -